 - Hai Phong, Vietnam facilities.
 We are in the process of establishing an additional two production facilities in the VSIP in Hai Phong, Vietnam.
 We plan to manufacture bras, sports bras, bra pads and functional seamless sportswear in these two facilities.
 We also plan to begin constructing another production facility in the VSIP in Hai Phong, Vietnam in 2016.
 We expect these three facilities in Hai Phong, Vietnam to commence production by the first quarter of 2016, the third quarter of 2016, and 2018, respectively. - Hai Duong Province, Vietnam facilities.
-We also plan to construct an additional one production facility in VSIP in Hai Duong Province, Vietnam, where we plan to manufacture sports footwear.
-This facility is expected to commence production in 2017.

-• Wujiang, Suzhou, Jiangsu Province, China facility.
-In order to capture the potential opportunities in the PRC market, we plan to construct an additional one facility in the Wujiang National Economic and Technological Development Zone in Jiangsu Province, China.
+We also plan to construct an additional one production facility in VSIP in Hai Duong Province, Vietnam, where we plan to manufacture sports shoes.
+This facility is expected to commence production in 2017. - Wujiang, Suzhou, Jiangsu Province, China facility.
+In order to capture the attractive opportunities in the PRC market, we plan to construct an additional one facility in the Wujiang National Economic and Technological Development Zone in Jiangsu Province, China.
 We entered into a memorandum of understanding with the Management Commission of the Wujiang National Economic and Technological Development Zone in August 2014 contemplating an acquisition of a parcel of land with an aggregate site area of 377 mu for our use for a term of 50 years.
-The site area of the parcel of land to be acquired and the number of phases over which the land is to be acquired will be subject to further negotiation and confirmation of both parties.
+The site area of the parcel of land to be acquired will be subject to further negotiation and confirmation of both parties.

 These additional production facilities will expand our manufacturing capacities in order to meet our rapid business growth.
-See "- Production - Production Expansion Plan" for more details.